srijitseal/srijitseal/README.md

 ##### About me
-I am a researcher in chemoinformatics, centered on using machine learning techniques, particularly modeling, and interpretation of the Cell Painting assay, to predict drug bioactivity, safety, and toxicity.
+I am a researcher in chemoinformatics.
+My research focuses on using machine learning techniques, particularly modeling and interpretation of the Cell Painting assay, to predict drug bioactivity, safety, and toxicity.
-I am currently based at Broad Institute of MIT and Harvard where I am advised by Anne Carpenter and Shantanu Singh.
+I did my postdoc at the Broad Institute of MIT and Harvard, where Anne Carpenter and Shantanu Singh advised me.
-I am also a final year Ph.D. student at the University of Cambridge where I am advised by Andreas Bender
+I completed my Ph.D. at the University of Cambridge, where I was advised by Andreas Bender

 ##### Personal Website - (https://srijitseal.com)